Best time to visit Croatia

 Visiting Croatia in late-May and June

 The early summer months are perfect for sunbathing: balmy temperatures lie between 23-27°C on the Adriatic coast, yet beaches are devoid of the crowds that appear as soon as school’s out.
 And by mid- to late May it can be warm enough in southern Dalmatia to swim in the sea.
-You’ll also have more stamina for sightseeing – before temperatures soar – and fewer people makes travelling between sights easier.
+You’ll also have more stamina for sightseeing – before temperatures soar – and fewer people makes traveling between sights easier.
 For a smorgasbord of activities, this is perhaps the best time to visit Croatia.

 Visiting Croatia in July and August

-This is peak season on the Adriatic, drawing foreign travellers, as well as Croats to its sunny sands.
+This is peak season on the Adriatic, drawing foreign travelers, as well as Croats to its sunny sands.
 And if you like to combine beach action with a buzzing café culture this is the best time to go to Croatia.
 However, with soaring mid-summer temperatures on the coast (and inland), you may want to limit the amount of sightseeing you pack in.

 Island hopping off the coast of Croatia is a big draw.
-In peak season you’d do well to arrive at ports early to get at the front of the queue for ferries.
+In peak season you’d do well to arrive at ports early to get at the front of the line for ferries.
 Also, bear in mind that accommodation soon fills up at the height of summer along the coast and islands, and facilities can be overstretched.

 As most head for the coast, cities in the hotter interior of the country are pretty dormant this time of year, with little happening in the way of cultural or social activities.
 However, the relative quiet is ideal for a trip to take in the magnificent scenery at Croatia’s inland national parks, such as Plitvice Lakes, Risnjak and Northern Velebit.